matiasraviola/BaSP-A2022-Etapa-1/README.md

 https://matiasraviola.github.io/BaSP-A2022-Etapa-1/Semana-03/index.html

 ### Week 04
-This week we start with some exercises in JavaScrit. https://matiasraviola.github.io/BaSP-A2022-Etapa-1/Semana-04/index.html
+This week we start with some exercises in JavaScrit and html, css and flexbox corrections. https://matiasraviola.github.io/BaSP-A2022-Etapa-1/Semana-04/index.html

 Copyright © 2022 Radium Rocket.
 All right reserved